mousebird-consulting-inc/WhirlyGlobe/tutorial/android/getting-started.md

 ### Pre-Requisites

-You should be familiar with the Terminal in OS X.  You’ll need to type a number of commands to get started.
+You should be familiar with the Terminal.
+You’ll need to type a number of commands to get started.

 We make use of [git](http://en.wikipedia.org/wiki/Git_(software)) and [github](http://github.com/).
 A passing familiarity will help.

-For iOS development, you’ll need a recent version of [Xcode](http://en.wikipedia.org/wiki/Xcode).

-Xcode 7.3 and WhirlyGlobe­-Maply 2.4 were used to prepare this guide.
-If you're using a newer version of either, things might be different.